102-128 East Eighth Avenue & 721 Cumberland Street

 Will this be strata or rental homes?

-Kitten07 asked about 1 year ago
+Kitten07 asked over 1 year ago

 Thank you for your question – this application is proposing stratified townhouse units.
 Strata units are owned by individuals and typically involve strata fees to maintain common areas.